 This avoids any permanent marks on the body.

-Reducing radiotherapy dose to the lung: intensity modulated radiotherapy (IMRT)
+Reducing radiotherapy dose to the lung

 There is a small amount of lung beneath the breast area which can receive some radiotherapy dose.
-We use a treatment called IMRT to “curve” the dose toward the chest, therefore reduce that dose to the underlying lung.
+We use a treatment called intensity modulated radiotherapy (IMRT) to “curve” the dose toward the chest, therefore reduce that dose to the underlying lung.
 The aim of this is reduce long term changes in the lung.

-Reducing radiotherapy dose to the heart: deep inspiratory breath hold (DIBH)
+Reducing radiotherapy dose to the heart

 For patients having the left side treated, a small amount of the heart is present under the breast.
 Traditionally, this led to an increase in the risk of heart problems in later years after treatment.